haynesgt/parabix-gpu-project/README.md

 ### DevOps

-First, CUDA 7.5 must be installed: sudo apt-get install nvidia-cuda-toolkit
+* First, install CUDA 7.5: `sudo apt-get install nvidia-cuda-toolkit`

+* To build llvm, use this command, which includes the "NVPTX" target:

+  `cmake -DCMAKE_INSTALL_PREFIX=../libllvm -DLLVM_TARGETS_TO_BUILD="X86;NVPTX" -DLLVM_BUILD_TOOLS=OFF -DLLVM_BUILD_EXAMPLES=OFF -DCMAKE_BUILD_TYPE=Release ../llvm-3.8.0.src`

-When using cmake to prepare icgrep, enable CUDA by adding `-DENABLE_CUDA_COMPILE=ON`
+* When using cmake to prepare icgrep, enable CUDA by adding `-DENABLE_CUDA_COMPILE=ON`, and I suggest use boost 61

+  cmake -DCMAKE_PREFIX_PATH=../libllvm -DCMAKE_BUILD_TYPE=Release ../icgrep -DENABLE_CUDA_COMPILE=ON -DBOOST_ROOT=/home/ubuntu/boost_1_61_0

-At the time of writing editd will fail to compile with `-DCUDA_ENABLED` at the most recent revision.
+* At the time of writing editd will fail to compile with `-DCUDA_ENABLED` at the most recent revision.
 Editd does compile with NVPTX support on revision 5584 and so that is what was used for initial testing.

   This will add `-DCUDA_ENABLED` to the compiler command, and adds `-lcuda` to the linker command.
 Pragma checks in the C++ files will enable the GPU code generators.

 ### Command line